 Most likely, a power surge from the storm overloaded the AC’s circuit, causing the circuit breaker to ‘trip.’
 So, to start the AC reset, you’ll first need to reset the circuit breaker.

 The circuit breaker box (a grey metalic box) is usually located in these areas:

 - Exterior part of the home

 Open the circuit breaker box and find the circuit that has an air conditioner/HVAC label next to it.

 It’s OK if there’s no label.
-Just look for a switch that is “tripped,” meaning that’s it’s moved to the neutral position.
+Just look for a switch that is ‘tripped,’ meaning that it’s moved to the neutral position.

 Your AC needs some time to reset its internal circuit breaker.
 Drink a cold drink.
-Take a swim (probably not during the monsoon, though).
+Take a swim (probably not during the rainy season, though).
 Do whatever you need to do to stay cool.

 Head back to your thermostat, set it to cool and make sure the temperature setting is at least 5 degrees below the room temperature.
 The thermostat should call for cooling from the AC.